-Alternatively referred to as cursor keys, arrow keys are keyboard keys located in-between the standard keyboard and the numeric pad on computer keyboards.
-These four keys are the left arrow (back arrow), up arrow, down arrow, and the right arrow (forward arrow).
-In the picture to the right, is a closer look at what the arrow keys may look like on your keyboard.
-Some keyboards such as the Microsoft natural keyboard may arrange these keys differently.
-Below are just a few of the different ways these keys can be used.
+Alternatively referred to as cursor keys, direction keys, and navigation keys, the arrow keys are usually located between the standard section and the numeric pad on computer keyboards.
+It is made up of four keys: the left arrow (back arrow), up arrow, down arrow, and the right arrow (forward arrow).
+The picture is an example of what the arrow keys may look like on your keyboard.

 - Use in combination with other keys for shortcut keys.
-For example, pressing the Alt key and the left arrow key in Microsoft Internet Explorer will take you back one Internet page.
+For example, pressing the Alt key and the left arrow key in all Internet browsers takes you back one page.

 - Move a character in a computer game.

 - Select text.
-For example, holding down shift and pressing the arrow key in the direction you want to highlight text.
+For example, hold down the Shift key and press the arrow key in the direction you want to highlight text.

 - Move the mouse pointer using the keyboard instead of the mouse.